Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Two-qubit entangling gate

-The calculated gate time of 309.8 µs, obtained using the aforementioned experimental parameters and the analytical expression given in Eq. \ref{Eq:ShortestGateTime}, is in close agreement with the experimental result.
-By simulating the system and driving Hamiltonian (Eq. \ref{Eq:Two_ions_lab} and Eq. \ref{Eq:DriveHamiltonian}) after applying only the RWA w.r.t the bare state energies $ H_0 = \sum_i \omega_0^{i}/2 \sigma_z^i$, we yield the numerically gate time of 309.5~$\mu$s, corresponding to the time when phonon entanglement is minimized.
-From these simulations we expect a unitary gate fidelity of 99.3~\%.
-The residual infidelity is attributed to the quantum stark shift remaining in the double dressed basis, which is on the order of $(\eta \nu)^2/4\Omega_2$.
+The calculated gate time of 309.8~\textmu s, obtained using the aforementioned experimental parameters and the analytical expression given in Eq. (\ref{Eq:ShortestGateTime}), is in close agreement with the experimental result.
+By simulating the system and driving Hamiltonian [Eqs. (\ref{Eq:Two_ions_lab}) and (\ref{Eq:DriveHamiltonian})] after applying only the RWA with respect to the bare state energies $ H_0 = \sum_i \omega_0^{i}/2 \sigma_z^i$, we numerically obtain a gate time of 309.5~\textmu s, corresponding to the time when phonon entanglement is minimized.
+From these simulations, we expect a unitary gate fidelity of 99.3\%.
+The residual infidelity is attributed to the quantum Stark shift remaining in the double-dressed basis, which is on the order of $(\eta \nu)^2/4\Omega_2$.
 Therefore, the infidelity scales as $(\pi \eta \nu/ 2\Omega_2)^2\sim 0.7\%$ .
-By parameter optimization or pulse shaping methods this can be further reduced.
+By parameter-optimization or pulse-shaping methods, this value can be further reduced.
 The remaining infidelity in the measured entangling gates is explained by the effect of phonon heating.